BakersDozenBagels/BalatroBiasedRebalance/README.md

 # Installation

-1. Balatro Biased Balance requires [Steamodded](https://github.com/Steamodded/smods).
+1. Biased Balance requires [Steamodded](https://github.com/Steamodded/smods).
 Follow the instructions to install it if you haven't already.
 2. Clone this repository into your mods folder, or download it as a zip and place it there.
 3. Enjoy!